openhab/openhab-docs/tutorials/migration.md

 Both BasicUI and ClassicUI pull their icons from that folder.
 For details on custom icons make sure to check the icons section in the [Items]({{base}}/configuration/items.html#icons) documentation.
 One important change since openHAB 1.x is that icon filenames need to be lowercase only in openHAB 2.
-For a sitemap that most closely resembles your current sitemap I recommend using ClassicUI.

 Once you are satisfied that your new openHAB system is up and running take a deep breath and take a break.
 Let it run for a few days or a week and verify